truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Firmware Update" button has been removed from :menuselection:`System --> Advanced`.
 Updates should now be performed using :menuselection:`System --> Update`.

+* The "Disabled" option has been removed from :menuselection:`Storage --> Replication Tasks --> Add Replication --> Encryption Cipher`

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: